I hope you enjoy reading the blog post.

 If your profile can accomplish those 3 things, you’re that much closer to scoring a date.

-Here are 5 dating profile “Do’s” to keep in mind, no matter what site or app you’re using:
+Keep these 5 dating profile “Do’s” to keep in mind, no matter what site or app you’re using:

-- Be a good storyteller.
 Whether that’s through humorous anecdotes or descriptive language, resist the urge to describe yourself using a string of boring adjectives.
-If she can feel a personal connection with you after reading your profile, she’s much more likely to reply to your message – or even reach out first.
+If she can feel a personal connection with you after reading your profile, she’s much more likely to reply to your message - or even reach out first.

-- Include a bit about what type of woman you’re looking for.
 A profile that’s 100% about you isn’t doing you any favors.
-Instead, make it 70% about you, 30% about her – that’s the most attractive ratio.
+Instead, make it 70% about you, 30% about her - that’s the most attractive ratio.

-- Mention your career.
 Even if you’re not looking for the next Mrs. Right, having a good job and a solid future is a point in your favor.
 For instance, 73% of women on Tinder are looking for a smart guy with a good job.

-- Let the “real you” shine.
 She wants to know specifics, because those make you seem like a genuine, authentic person.
-Mention your hobbies, your pets, what you like to do on a Friday night – all those details paint an attractive picture of what a fun guy you are to spend time with.
-Work in some humor if you can – a whopping 97% of single women think a sense of humor is hot.
+Mention your hobbies, your pets, what you like to do on a Friday night - all those details paint an attractive picture of what a fun guy you are to spend time with.
+Work in some humor if you can - a whopping 97% of single women think a sense of humor is hot.

-- Mind your grammar.
 Your mom was right, women really do you judge you on it.
 Both your phone and your laptop have spell check, so no excuses.
 In fact, 58% of singles surveyed said bad grammar was worse than bad sex!

 Of course, any good “Do’s” list has some corresponding “Don’ts”:

-- Lose your confidence.
 Even if you’re not sure you’re ready to be back on the market, don’t advertise it in your profile.
-Projecting confidence is attractive – insecurity is not.
+Projecting confidence is attractive - insecurity is not.
 She doesn’t want a fixer upper, she wants a fun positive date for Saturday night.

-- Skip your profile entirely.
-Having a bio on an app like Tinder nets you 4x the matches.
+Filling out the "About Me" on an app like Tinder nets you 4x the matches.

 If you need some inspiration to get you started, check out these irresistible dating profile examples you can use on any site or app.